simulation-tree/serialization/README.md

 ### Generic JSON object

-This is an alternative type thats able to represent a JSON object without the need for interacting with the reader or writer.
+This is the high-level type that represents a JSON object without the need for interacting with the reader/writer types:
 ```cs
 JSONObject fruit = new();
 fruit.Add("name", "cherry");